 The Industrial Revolution radically altered the production process.
 During this time, the introduction of mechanical power increased production capacity exponentially.
 In order to keep up with the new production pace made possible by machines, the human side of work was broken down and divided into specialized tasks.

 This change meant that different workers would focus on a single aspect of production instead of an end-to-end process.
-No single worker was responsible for the entire process: work would now “flow” between them.
+No single worker was responsible for the entire process and work would now “flow” between them.

 By breaking down complex processes into a sequence of smaller, more specialized tasks, manufacturers were able to dramatically increase the speed of production and improve the consistency and reliability of their output.
 Manufacturing took a giant leap forward in terms of efficiency and capacity.